ali-falahati/ali-falahati.github.io/_pages/about.md

 ------

 My Bsc thesis is on “__OGRE: Online Anomaly Detection using Generative Graph Neural Networks__”.
 __OGRE__ is a project that focuses on online anomaly detection using Generative Graph Neural Networks.
 After a successful summer at the Max Planck Institute, we have decided to extend our project.
-Our new project is a direct result of our previous work, which introduced the concept of wWatcher nodes.
+Our new project is a direct result of our previous work, which introduced the concept of Watcher nodes.

 In traditional fintech products like Paypal, fraudulent activities are detected before they occur and then sent for further inspection.
 However, in the blockchain space, we can only track fraudulent activities and there are no mechanisms in place to prevent them from happening.
 Before the introduction of Watcher nodes, online anomaly detection in blockchain seemed infeasible due to factors such as the lack of access to historical events in a reasonable time.
 With the introduction of Watcher nodes, each node can retrieve historical data regarding a wallet address or contract much faster than the current method.